octokit/webhooks.net/README.md

 `MapGitHubWebhook()` takes two optional parameters:

-* `pattern`.
-Defaults to `/github-webhook`, the URL of the end point to use for GitHub.
+* `path`.
+Defaults to `/api/github/webhooks`, the URL of the endpoint to use for GitHub.
 * `secret`.
 The secret you have configured in GitHub, if you have set this up.

 ## Thanks